ianring/Chloroform/README.md

 # Chloroform

 Chloroform is the best jQuery-based client-side form validation plugin.
-It's simple to use, highly extensible, and efficient.
+There are lots of other ones.
+Some are good, others are horrid.
+This one is better than them all.
+It's simple to use, easy to customize, highly extensible, and very efficient.

 ## Get Started

-See how easy it is to add form validation to your form elements.
-Just add an attribute named "data-validate", with special rule names in it like "required" and "length".
+To add form validation to your form elements, just add an attribute named "data-validate", with special rule names in it like "required" and "length".

 For example, the field "myfield" below has a validation rule named "required".
 It must not be empty.